-• The municipality must develop a plan for Coastal Zone Management The municipality must develop a climate change response strategy. • Not Addressed.
-No reference to coastal management, which may be reasonable given the municipality is inland.
-Heading: Climate Change and the Karoo, Climate Change • and Biodiversity, Environmental Degradation Detailed narrative on local climate trends, drought, rainfall data, and adaptation measures. • The municipality must demonstrate how it intends to utilise and protect its natural resources/protected areas as its comparative and competitive advantage. • Multiple sections address biodiversity, cultural heritage, commonage management, and protected areas (e.g., Camdeboo National Park, Owl House) • The municipality must develop environment planning tools such as State of Environment Report, Coastal Management Plans, aquatic ecosystem, ecological infrastructure, wetlands bioregional plans and associated Environment Management Plans (EMP). • Heading: Environmental Analysis, Environmental Impacts, Management & Conservation References To Biodiversity, Vegetation, Habitat Transformation, And Planning Tools Like The Eastern Cape Biodiversity Plan • The municipal IDP must reflect on existence of Waste Management Plan as contemplated in Section 11 of the National Environmental Management: Waste Act (NEMWA), No. 59 of 2008. • Heading: WASTE MANAGEMENT Comprehensive review of IWMP and related regulatory compliance.
+• The municipality must reflect its pursuance request • for support from relevant sector department to become a licensing authority • The municipality must reflect on how it intends to • use and protect its natural resources/protected areas and heritage as its comparative and competitive advantage • The municipality must reflect National and • Provincial Initiatives (human resources and projects) • The municipality must develop a plan for Coastal • Zone Management • The municipality must develop a climate change • response strategy. • The municipality must demonstrate how it intends • to utilise and protect its natural resources/protected areas as its comparative and competitive advantage. • The municipality must develop environment • planning tools such as State of Environment Report, Coastal Management Plans, aquatic ecosystem, ecological infrastructure, wetlands bioregional plans and associated Environment Management Plans (EMP). • The municipal IDP must reflect on existence of • Waste Management Plan as contemplated in Section 11 of the National Environmental Management: Waste Act (NEMWA), No. 59 of 2008. • The municipality must appoint a designated waste • management officer.

-The municipality must appoint a designated waste management officer.
-The municipality must ensure that landfill sites are compliant with license conditions.
-Heading: Waste Management Financing Explicit mention of a "Waste Management Officer."
-Heading: WASTE MANAGEMENT Acknowledges non- compliance of most landfill sites and plans for upgrades The municipality must develop, gazette, and enforce all waste management by-laws in compliance with the NEMWA The municipality must develop a budgeted trade effluent policy.
-Heading: WASTE MANAGEMENT States that compliant by-laws are developed and enforced.
-Heading: WASTE MANAGEMENT States: "The trade affluent policy is in place" The municipality must reflect on projects that address waste management challenges.
-The municipality must establish and champion a coordinated waste management forum.
-Heading: Projects (under Waste Management) Detailed list of initiatives and their timelines (e.g., recycling, awareness, composting).
-Heading: Fora Brief reference to "Waste forums."
+• The municipality must ensure that landfill sites are compliant with license conditions. • • The municipality must develop, gazette, and • enforce all waste management by-laws in compliance with the NEMWA The municipality must develop a budgeted trade • effluent policy. • The municipality must reflect on projects that • address waste management challenges. • The municipality must establish and champion a co- • ordinated waste management forum.